 Romania Grand tour - 10 day Romania itinerary description:

-If you are searching for Romania itineraries that include the main attractions, the Romania Grand tour is the perfect choice for you!
+If you are searching for a 10-day tour in Romania that includes the main attractions, this Romania Grand tour is the perfect choice for you!
 On this trip, you will discover what are the best places to visit in Romania and why is Romania worth visiting.
 The tour will help you discover the unspoiled Maramures, enjoy the green Bucovina and visit Transylvania, the mysterious land of Dracula.

 Or you can try another multi-day trip to Romania.